 I am a British-Bermudian contemporary documentary photographer and visual storyteller.
 My personal projects and documentary work focus on rural and urban communities, as well as personal and cultural identities, and how these realities are influenced by political, environmental and economic factors.

-Marinka's photography revolves around people and is a constant reflection of her passion for human nature.
+Marinka's photography revolves around people and their place in society.
 Especially topics concerning injustice and inequality are a driving force behind her work.

 I am an artist photographer.
 I have done a 3 Years B.A.
 Hons in Photography from University College Falmouth, UK.